CYBAVO/ios_wallet_sdk_sample/docs/transaction.md

 - To get transaction fees of the selected currency,
 you will get three levels { high, medium, low } of fees for the user to select.
 - `tokenAddress` is for private chain usage.
+For public chain, `tokenAddress` should always be ""
+- For example:
-- ETH (currency = 60) ➜ Tx fee should use ETH
+  - ETH transaction use ETH as transaction fee ➜ pass `currency: 60, tokenAddress: ""`
-- ERC20 (currency = 60, tokenAddress = "") ➜ Tx fee should use ETH, too
+  - ERC20 transaction use ETH as transaction fee ➜ pass `currency: 60, tokenAddress: ""`

 ```swift
 /// Get transaction transactionFee of specified currency